material-components/material-components-android/docs/getting-started.md

 </style>
 ```

-For more information on how to set up theme-level color attributes for your
+For more information on how to set up theme-level attributes for your app,
-app, take a look at our [Color Theming](theming/Color.md) guide.
+take a look at our [Theming](theming.md) guide.

 #### **AppCompat Themes** {#app-compat-themes}